The Janssen Way

 At Janssen, our support of educational programmes is regulated and transparent:

-- Making financial contributions in the form of grants and sponsorships to support educational activities and congresses organised by respected medical societies and other third scientific parties on local, European and international basis.
+- Making financial contributions in the form of grants and sponsorships to support educational activities and congresses organised by respected medical societies and other third scientific parties on a local, European and international basis

 Logistical arrangements for these activities follow the ABPI’s guidelines, are always modest and strictly limited to HCPs.